 My mother called me back and we both just cried.
-We were both in total shock.
+We both were in total shock.

 I have never felt such pain in my life.
 My best friend checked in on me multiple times to make sure that I was okay.

 I broke into pieces.
 And I did not know where to go and what to do.